viet34tqc/notebook/technical-terms.md

 ## Escaping data

-Escaping output is the process of securing output data by converting unwanted character like '<', '>' to its escape sequence.
+Escaping output is the process of securing output data by replacing special HTML characters with HTML Entities.
 This process helps secure your data prior to rendering it for the end user.
 If output data has HTML, it will convert to `&amp; or &lt;`

 ## Sanitizing data